section-engineering-education/engineering-education/content/articles/ml-with-brainjs/index.md

 Testing the model and seeing that it could accurately predict whether a given phrase is a backend or frontend programmers' jargon, is where all the fun began.
 I am doing more research on this topic and I hope to do more projects on the same concept.

-You can find the code snippets for the application in [this](https://github.com/jamila-laureen/machine-learning-with-brain.js) link.
+You can find the code for the application [here](https://github.com/jamila-laureen/machine-learning-with-brain.js).
 Kindly reach out to me for any issue that a Google lookup won't help you with.

 ### Further Reading
 Brain.js may not be the only machine learning library made in and for JavaScript as there exist others like [TensorFlow](https://www.tensorflow.org/) and [MLjs](https://ml5js.org/), but it is one of the easiest to learn in my opinion.
-I would highly recommend you go through these articles to have more understanding of Machine Learning.

 ---
 Peer Review Contributions by: [Jerim Kaura](/engineering-education/authors/jerim-kaura/)